huijieZH/ProgressLabeller/README.md

 ```
 ### Object poses file

-Object pose file is a ``.yaml`` file stored all labelled pose in world coordinate.
+Object pose file is a ``.yaml`` file stored all labelled pose in world coordinate under ``<path/to/recon>``.
 It will be created or stored every time you click "Save Object Poses":

 ```bash
 object1.instance001: